rjvirus/limehome_server/README.md

 # limehome_server

+This REST API has been implmented using Google Firestore Database and Express.
+In order to swiftly run the program locally follow the instructions below:

 First of all go to this link: https://drive.google.com/file/d/10ZDsd43aCiS0aazKblYIG0BoegwE7mf-/view?usp=sharing and download the json file, create a file named 'config.json' in the folder functions and copy the contents of the downloaded file to it.